Dyrudis/vlr-guessr/README.md

 ![vlr-guessr Icon](src/assets/icon.svg)

-**vlr-guessr** is a fun and interactive web application where players can test their knowledge of Valorant skin bundles.
-The game challenges users to identify skin bundles based on finisher sounds or kill sounds.
+**vlr-guessr** is a fun and interactive web application where players can test their knowledge of Valorant SFX.
+The game challenges users to identify skin bundles or maps based on ace sounds or themes.

 ## Screenshots